 If you interrupt your study, withdraw or fall below half-time enrolment you must inform the Student Financial Support team immediately.

 You may request a refund of your tuition fees if you withdraw from your study.
 The refund is calculated on the period of your attendance on the course.
-Further information about the refund policy is available on page 5 of the Imperial College London Miscellaneous Tuition Fees and Fee Policies 2017-18 available on the 2017-18 Tuition Fee pages.
+Further information about the refund policy via our Tuition Fees Payment Terms page.
 Please contact the the Tuition Fees team to request a refund upon withdrawal.

 Under US Federal law, we are required to report any changes your enrolment within tight timescales.
+These include identifying any withdrawal within 14 days.
 We may be required to complete a Return to Title IV (R2T4) calculation and arrange for any ‘unearned’ loan funds to be returned to the US Department of Education.
 If the unearned funds have been paid to you, you may have to return these.
 However we will inform you of this by email.
-Please read the Return Of Title IV Funds Policy 2018 for further details.
-An updated policy for 2018-19 will become available by August 2018.
+Please read the Return of Title IV Funds Policy 2021 for further details.

 Loan funds must be returned in the following order: